 Spinal cord stimulation (SCS) is a common pain management technique that delivers a low-voltage electrical current to the spinal cord to block the sensation of pain.
-A spinal cord stimulator is similar to a pacemaker; however, it is used for pain management with patients suffering from chronic pain.
+A spinal cord stimulator is similar to a pacemaker; however, it is used for pain management in patients suffering from chronic pain.

-Chronic pain is long standing pain that persists beyond any usual recovery period or accompanies a chronic health condition.
+Chronic pain is long-standing pain that persists beyond any usual recovery period or accompanies a chronic health condition.
 Because this type of pain is not protective and is not a result of an injury, it is referred to as “pathological” and is therefore treated as a condition, not as a symptom.
 Chronic pain often interferes with work, eating, physical activity, or enjoying life.

 Spinal Cord Stimulation (SCS)

 SCS is a widely accepted, FDA-approved, medical treatment for chronic pain of the trunk and limbs (back, legs, and arms).
 This treatment uses a small device implanted in the lower back or buttocks that emits a mild electrical current to block pain.

 A spinal cord stimulator sends electrical pulses to the spinal cord via leads that are placed in the epidural space along the spine.
 The pulses confuse the brain, causing it to focus on the impulse instead of the pain signals from the nerves.
 It’s the same mechanism for relieving pain, as when you pinch yourself and then rub the spot to relieve the pain.

 Patients who are candidates for SCS are given a trial treatment to determine how effective the device is in pain management.
 During the trial, temporary leads from the body are connected to an external device.
 The trial period typically lasts three to seven days to let the patient determine whether the device helps with pain management.